MicrosoftDocs/power-pages-docs/power-pages-docs/configure/cli-tutorial.md

 ---
-title: Using the VS Code and the Power Platform CLI
+title: Using VS Code and Power Platform CLI
-description: Learn how to use VS Code and the Power Platform CLI
+description: Learn how to use VS Code and Power Platform CLI
 author: nickdoelman

 ms.topic: conceptual